huggingface/hub-docs/docs/hub/webhooks.md

 This is important in case more granularity is added to the domains by Hugging Face.
 For example if the domain domain `["repo", "config", "doi"]` is added, it would be accompanied by an `"add"` event when DOIs are created.

-If you followed the rule above, your application will treat any event on `["repo", "config", "doi"]` as an `"update"` on `["repo", "config"]`, and will not break if Hugging Face adds more granularity to its domains.
+If you follow the rule above, your application will treat any event on `["repo", "config", "doi"]` as an `"update"` on `["repo", "config"]`, and will not break if Hugging Face adds more granularity to its domains.

 ### Repo